k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: allow Infidels to drop a cursed leash that is in use
 - Fix: forcefighting while using #wildshape or #shapechange was being suppressed against monsters that were safe to attack
+- Fix: prevent pets from stashing the quest artifact if the quest has not yet been completed